Astera-org/minetest/games/globo/notes.md

 TODO:
-- debugging for mobs
-    - command to mark the closest mob as the target
-    - command to dump the stats of the target
+- make it where predators eat the carcass of the dead animals
 - make pregnant a timer rather than a bool
+- player should be no different than other animals to the mobs

 - health efects are being cleared instantly
 - will drift at last speed once at energy 0